-Students have to pass the final grade with at least 50% or 70% depending on the requirements as indicated in the course outline.
-It is possible to fail a course even if the final exam was passed because of a low semester grade.
+Students have to pass the course with a final grade of at least 50% or 70% depending on the requirements as indicated in the course outline.
+It is possible to fail a course even if the final exam was passed because of a low in course assessment grade.
 In such a case, the student may qualify for a re-sit of the final exam to enable them to make up for the low semester grade.